boulderwhis/Demsun/Goal.md

 # The Democratic Sun
-An app that allows the user to lobby the federal government is the goal.
-The goldilocks zone surrounding nominate data might be the key to the whole shabang /shrug
+An app that employs primers to illicite microdonations by political issue and uses those donations to lobby federal officials by funneling them to either their campaign if they support them, or the campaign of their opponents if they do not.

+I'm hoping to determine a kind of goldilocks zone with reference to nominate data that increases the probability of the popular will being represented in the legislature.  /shrug